darktable-org/dtdocs/README.md

 ### Updating

-If you have the repo cloned but need to update things, it helps to make sure everything is up to date (since we are also using a submodule for the base theme).

-As normal, from the project root directory, update things like normal:
+From the project root:
 ```
 git pull
 ```

-And finally make sure the stylesheets are up to date by rebuilding them (see above).
+And finally make sure the stylesheets are up to date by rebuilding them (see [Generating stylesheets](#generating-stylesheets)).

-### Building
+## Building

 You can build the HTML website locally, the production site to deploy to hosting, or the PDF.

+This site is built with the static site generator [Hugo](https://github.com/gohugoio/hugo) (*extended*).

+You can use a prebuilt binary of the latest *extended* version for your system.
+A detailed guide for installation of the prebuilt binaries is given in the [Hugo installation documentation](https://gohugo.io/installation/).

-## Local Website for development
+### Local Website for development

 Building the site to test locally can be done from the root of the repo.